Rampage (missile): India

-On 7 May 2025 India, conducted Operation Sindoor against Pakistan; the Indian Air Force struck nine Pakistani sponsored terrorist camps across Pakistan in a coordinated, precision-led campaign causing extensive damage.
-Pakistani sponsored terrorist camps belonging to JeM and LeT in Bahawalpur and Muridke were extensively damaged using the Rampage missile as a part of the operation.
+On 7 May 2025, India conducted Operation Sindoor against Pakistan; the Indian Air Force said that it struck nine Pakistani sponsored militant camps across Pakistan in a coordinated, precision-led campaign causing extensive damage.
+Pakistani sponsored militant camps belonging to JeM and LeT in Bahawalpur and Muridke were extensively damaged using the Rampage missile as a part of the operation.